1996–97 Port Vale F.C. season: First Division

 Vale's form tailed off, and on 19 January, they managed to go from 4–0 up against Queens Park Rangers at half-time to finish the game drawn 4–4, with Jermaine Holwyn scoring an own goal on his debut.
+Vale had scored a fifth goal, but the linesman had not seen the ball cross the goalline.
 In February, Rudge spent £75,000 to bring Dutch midfielder Rogier Koordes in from Telstar.
 On 23 February, Vale recorded a 2–1 win away at Birmingham City after putting in a "disciplined if unspectacular performance" as they came from a goal down following Paul Devlin's eighth-minute penalty – Glover made up for giving away the penalty by scoring the winning goal.
 However, it was Steve Guppy's last game for the club, who was sold to Premier League side Leicester City for £850,000.
 On 31 March, a brace from Lee Mills secured a 2–1 home win over Tranmere Rovers.
 A late spurt of form saw them win four straight games to stand a great chance of reaching the play-offs with just three games to go.
 O'Reilly was moved to Southport in April, having not appeared in the Vale first-team.
 On 12 April, Vale beat Oldham Athletic 3–2 thanks to a goal from Mills and two from Naylor, leaving the club in the play-off places with three games left.
 Captain Neil Aspin correctly theorised that "this may be the best chance we ever have of reaching the play-offs".
 Rivals Stoke City managed to dampen Vale's hopes by easing to a 2–0 victory at the Victoria Ground.
 More damaging, though, was the defeat at home to Wolves and a final-day draw with eventual play-off winners Crystal Palace at Selhurst Park.